Skip to main content

 Understand how to apply for a connection or reserve capacity on the gas National Transmission System (NTS)

-The National Transmission System (NTS) transports high-pressure natural gas around Great Britain via thousands of miles of pipeline.
-It supplies gas to major end users such as power stations, large industrial plants and storage sites, as well as to the Gas Distribution Networks (GDNs) that carry gas to homes and businesses across the country.
-Via interconnectors, it also supplies gas to the European continent and the island of Ireland.
+The NTS transports natural gas around Great Britain at high pressure via thousands of miles of pipeline.
+It transports gas to major end users such as power stations, large industrial plants and storage sites, as well as to the Gas Distribution Networks (GDNs) which, in turn, transport gas to homes and businesses across the country.
+The NTS also transports gas to interconnectors, which transport gas to the European continent and the island of Ireland.

-Gas is injected into the NTS from a number of sources, including the North Sea gas fields, liquefied naturals gas (LNG) terminals, interconnector pipes from Europe, biomethane plants and gas storage facilities.
+Gas is injected into the NTS from a number of sources, including the North Sea gas fields, Liquefied Natural Gas (LNG) terminals, interconnector pipelines from Europe, biomethane plants and gas storage facilities.

 Gas enters and exits the NTS at connection points.